Do Go On - 207 - The Golden State Killer

 Yeah.

-And so he disappears from Viselia.
+And so he disappears from Vesalia.

 It doesn't really attack anymore.

-By the middle of the following year of June 1976, it seemed that the ransacker had moved
+By the middle of the following year of June 1976,

 Oh, that makes sense.
-Sacramento, ransack.

-Sac just feels like a better fit.
+It just feels like a better fit for him.

 But he wasn't just ransacking and burgling now.

-He'd progressed to much more serious and sinister crimes and had a new nickname too.
+He'd progressed to much more serious and sinister crimes

-because I mean, schools take up like a lot of space.
+Yeah, well, I mean, like, because, I mean, schools take up, like, a lot of space.

 So I suppose you could escape through multiple points, parks, anything like that.

-And you'd often sort of escape through backyards, like you just jump fences, jump fences,
+And he'd often sort of escape through backyards.

-and then all of a sudden you three blocks over and going in a different direction.
+Like you just jump fences, jump fences, and then all of a sudden you're three blocks over and going in a different direction.

 So they don't know where you are.